 - Western manufacturers and consumers who need Chinese components and goods will suffer much more.
 Moreover, shippers will pass on the cost to consumers, fueling inflation in these countries ahead of the business-critical Christmas season.

-- Businesses will have poor reliability in China as shipping lines struggle to cope with COVID restrictions.
-This will warrant a supply chain visibility solution for businesses trying to avoid extra costs for detention and demurrage in the region
+- Businesses will have poor reliability in China as shipping lines struggle to cope with COVID-19 restrictions.
+This will warrant a supply chain visibility solution for businesses trying to avoid extra costs for detention and demurrage in the region.

 How can you mitigate the impact of such disruptions?

-- Planning ahead for your Transportation Demand – To reduce duplication and inefficiency, track your company’s worldwide freight activity across several trade lanes and key business divisions.
-Forecasting demand and preparing ahead of time can help you get around longer transit times between point of origin and end destinations
+- Planning ahead for your Transportation Demand – To reduce duplication and inefficiency, track your company’s worldwide freight activity across numerous trade lanes and key business divisions.
+Forecasting demand and preparing ahead of time can help you get around longer transit times between point of origin and end destinations.

 - Improving Visibility – The most effective strategy to reduce the impact of port closures/congestion is to improve your knowledge on how, when and where your goods are traveling.
 You may either use a team to keep track of this or use software such as ours to stay up with the movements of your shipment.